Long-term Development of Air Quality 2022

 The stations are divided into the categories traffic, residential area, industrial, suburban, and meteorological stations.

-A total of 201 measurement stations are presented, of which 58 were in operation in 2021 (17 BLUME measurement containers, one special measurement station, 23 RUBIS measurement points and 17 additional locations with passive collectors).
+A total of 201 measurement sites are presented, of which 58 were in operation in 2022 (17 BLUME measurement containers, one special measurement station, 23 RUBIS measurement points and 17 additional locations with passive collectors).

 For the graphic representation of the development of the parameters total dust, particulate matter (PM10), sulphur dioxide (SO2), nitrogen dioxide (NO2), nitrogen monoxide (NO), carbon monoxide (CO), benzene and ozone (O3), the following limit and target values were referred to, which serve the purposes of health protection, unless otherwise stated: